karngyan/karngyan/README.md

   </a>
 </p>

-- 🔭 I work at Amazon as an SDE intern.
-I have a PPO.
-Looking at other companies as well.
+- 🔭 I write code.
 - 💬 Ask me about Spring Boot, AWS, Beego, InterviewReady, Golang, Nuxt, Vue, Containers, K8s, Ansible, Work at Amazon, Crio.Do, SendX, SendPost, InterviewReady, Failing interviews at Google or my personal life by creating a new issue at [this repo](https://github.com/karngyan/karngyan/issues/new?assignees=&labels=question&template=custom.md&title=Question%3A+%5BYour-Title%5D)
 - 📫 How to reach me
   - [Website](https://karngyan.com)